Introduction

 When selecting a PDF to Markdown converter, consider:

-DocFlat addresses all these concerns with accurate conversion, excellent table handling, image extraction, and strong privacy protection with automatic file deletion after one hour.
+DocFlat addresses all these concerns with accurate conversion, excellent table handling, image extraction, RAG-optimized output, multiple export formats, and strong privacy protection with automatic file deletion after one hour.

 Conclusion